Build-Week-NBA-Longevity-Predictor/Back-End/README.md

 ### **Update a search record**

 Send PUT request to `/update` with `{ token: <JWT token>, searchId: <id number of search record to update>}`.
-Will return `{ message: "Record updated", player: <Player name> }` on success or if given a non existent id will return status 404, `{ error: "Search record not found" }`
+Will return `{ message: "Record updated", record: <updated search results> }` on success or if given a non existent id will return status 404, `{ error: "Search record not found" }`.
+Updates player's statistics and nearest matching player.

-Due to lack of data, this will currently only return the player name.
-Note: once data is available, this route will only rerun this player's prediction, the player name will not be changed.